wezhubb/CSC495/final_report.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp; From the above output, we can see that our phonetic bank is in the data format of {phonetic code: {medication name: [list of common name]}}, where the key for the outer dictionary is the phonetic code, and the value is another dictionary.
 The key for the inner dictionary is the medication name corresponding to that phonetic code, and the value is a list of the medication's common name.

-### Match misspelt word to standard medication bank using phonetic algorithm only
+### Match Misspelt Word to Standard Medication Bank Using Phonetic Algorithm Only
 &nbsp;&nbsp;&nbsp;&nbsp; With the phonetic bank, we can now develop a function matching the misspelt word to standard medication.

 ```